Security Culture Matters when IT is Decentralized

-Sensors deployed throughout the network help generate user profiles and determine different points and levels of organisational risk.
+Sensors deployed throughout the network help generate user profiles and determine different points and levels of organizational risk.
 Tuned to those risks, ZTNA can be used to control access to enterprise-owned resources, with SWGs blocking inbound and outbound web traffic and CASBs enforcing limits on the actions individual users can perform inside specific applications.

 Since not all threats originate at network endpoints – web apps and email are the top two breached vectors according to Verizon – it’s important for sensors and mitigation tools to reach beyond endpoints as well.
 Extended detection and response (XDR) technologies fill gaps left open by endpoint detection and response (EDR).
 XDR collects and correlates deep threat from network, cloud, servers, email, and users to determine how a threat communicates and travels through the network and what’s been accessed, by whom and when to surface fewer but higher-fidelity alerts.

-3. Establish a formalised response plan
+3. Establish a formalized response plan

 Experiencing a cyberattack is no longer an if, but when due to the fast-evolving sophistication of threats and ever-expanding attack surface.
-A July 2022 SecureLink/Ponemon Institute report found that more than 50% of organisations said they had experienced a cyberattack within the past 12 months.
-Yet 63% of C-level executives in the U.S. responding to a different survey said their organisation didn’t have an incident response plan.
+A July 2022 SecureLink/Ponemon Institute report found that more than 50% of organizations said they had experienced a cyberattack within the past 12 months.
+Yet 63% of C-level executives in the U.S. responding to a different survey said their organization didn’t have an incident response plan.

 An incident response plan is a defined set of policies and procedures that get put into action when cyberattacks occur.
-Its goal should be to constrain the impact of an attack as much as possible, spell out the recovery steps involved, and identify how to analyse what caused the breach so that security systems can be fine-tuned to resist similar attacks in future.
+Its goal should be to constrain the impact of an attack as much as possible, spell out the recovery steps involved, and identify how to analyze what caused the breach so that security systems can be fine-tuned to resist similar attacks in future.

 Download Trend Micro’s Incident Response Services & Playbooks Guide